NachoToast/NachoMusic/README.md

 You can reload the app manually using `CTRL + R` or `F5` (or their Mac equivalents).

 For extension development, reloading the app isn't feasible since extensions rely on a websocket connection to it, so it's recommended to use testing suites.
+You can do hot-compiling of extensions using `pnpm start` in the `extensions/` directory however.

 # Project Structure